yellows8/ctpkpwn/README.md

 Your system has to allow unsigned SpotPass(BOSS-container) content in order for this to be installed.
 This can be done with ctr-httpwn >=v1.2(with the included bosshaxx on supported system-versions), or "CFW". ctr-httpwn would have to be run before running this manager app for installation.

+The game must have been run at least once, and have SpotPass enabled via the game option for it, before running the manager app.

 ## Supported regions/versions
 Only update-title v2.1.0 is supported.
 Regular-application titles(if any) which include {update-version} without a seperate update-title are not supported.